nhsengland/datascience/docs/articles/posts/20250415_Turing_paper.md

 ### Acknowledgements

 This case study is published under [The Turing Way Practitioners Hub](https://www.turing.ac.uk/turing-way-practitioners-hub) 2024-25 Cohort - case study series.
 The Practitioners Hub is *[The Turing Way](https://the-turing-way.netlify.app/welcome)* project that works with experts from partnering organisations to promote data science best practices.
-In 2024, The Turing Way team welcomed **Harriet Sands and Mia Noonan** as Experts in Residence to represent interests and opportunities to discuss, adopt and share their implementation approaches for data science and AI in the **NHS England Data Science Team** and Healthcare.
-We thank them for leading the development of this case study.
+In 2024, **Harriet Sands and Mia Noonan** jined the cohort as Experts in Residence to represent interests and opportunities to discuss, adopt and share their implementation approaches for data science and AI in the **NHS England Data Science Team** and Healthcare.

-This work is supported by[ Innovate UK BridgeAI](https://iuk.ktn-uk.org/programme/bridgeai/).
+This project is supported by [Innovate UK BridgeAI](https://iuk.ktn-uk.org/programme/bridgeai/).
 The Practitioners Hub has also received funding and support from the Ecosystem Leadership Award under the EPSRC Grant EP/X03870X/1 & [The Alan Turing Institute](https://www.turing.ac.uk/).

-The Turing Way Practitioners Hub’s 2024-25 Cohort was co-delivered by Dr **Malvika Sharan**, Senior Researcher - Open Research and **Arielle Bennett**, Senior Researcher - Open Source Practices. **Stuart Gillespie** is the technical writer for this case study, and others in the series. **Léllé Demertzi** is the Research Project Manager.
+**Cite this publication**

-The Turing Way Practitioners Hub, designed and launched in 2023 by Dr Sharan, aims to accelerate the adoption of best practices.
-Through a six-month cohort-based program, the Hub facilitates knowledge sharing, skill exchange, case study co-creation, and the adoption of open science practices.
-It also fosters a network of 'Experts in Residence' across partnering organisations.
+Noonan, M., Sands, H., Wallace, B., Gillespie, S., Sharan, M., Bennett, A., & Demertzi, L. (2025).
+Driving Responsible Data Science: A Case Study of NHS England's Data Science Team.
+Zenodo. [https://doi.org/10.5281/zenodo.15053194](https://doi.org/10.5281/zenodo.15053194)

 **Cite this publication**